 Safety set: All randomised subjects who received at least one dose of study medication.
 Subjects will be analysed according to the treatment received.

-Modified Intention-to-treat (mITT) set: All randomised subjects who received at least one dose of study medication and have an evaluable baseline and post-baseline MRI.
+Modified Intention-to-treat (mITT) set: All randomised subjects who received at least one dose of study medication.
 Subjects will be analysed according to the treatment to which they were randomised.
 The primary efficacy analysis will be performed in the mITT set.

 Per-protocol (PP) set: All subjects from the mITT population who completed the study in compliance with the protocol and who reported no major violation of the study protocol.
 Subjects will be analysed according to the treatment to which they were randomised.
 The final decision to exclude a subject from the PP set will be taken during a blinded data review meeting before database lock.
 Efficacy analyses performed in the PP set are considered supportive of analyses performed in the mITT set.